 If you'd have asked me back then I would have told you it was a phase.
 I would have never guessed that twenty plus years later I would have packed my card making supplies through four states.

 With all the moving my art has expanded and grown.
 I've always been creative but only in the past five years have I begun my artful journey.
 If I'm honest, only in the last couple of years have I had the courage to let down my guard, jump in with both feet and let go of my inhibitions.
-I decided one morning that I didn't want to wake up one morning and wish I had done this, so here we are.
+I decided one day that I didn't want to wake up one morning and wish I had done this, so here we are.
 I'm inspired by the creative life I choose to live and the world that surrounds me.